juancortez/shpeaustin/README.md

 		assets/
-			officer_pictures/		The pictures rendered on the /officers endpoint *.jpg,*.png				Includes all .jpg and .png files used in Node.js application javascripts/
+			officer_pictures/		The pictures rendered on the /officers endpoint *.jpg,*.png				Includes all .jpg and .png files used in Node.js application dist/
-			utils/
+			*.js 					Minified file used to load over the server javascripts/
-				ajaxUtils.js 		Module that contains all the AJAX requests made from the index.html file calendar.js  		Module used to create a calendar on the membership page modal.js  			Module used to create a modal on the home and membership page libs/					jQuery library
+			ajaxUtils.js 			Module that contains all the AJAX requests made from the index.html file calendar.js  			Module used to create a calendar on the membership page modal.js  				Module used to create a modal on the home and membership page stylesheets/
-			*.js 					JavaScript files used on the website, as specified by the title name stylesheets/
-			/libs 					OwlCarousel
 			styles.css 				Primary styling page used in Angular2 application server/
 		controllers/